henryheyhey92/Art-Space/README.md

 # 1. Design, UI, and UX

-### Figma File with the wireframe and high fidelity prototype of the application can be found at the link below:
+### Figma File with the wireframe prototype, can be found at the link below:

 [https://www.figma.com/file/UanLFi4XjQ9GSqnMLRsjgq/Material-2-Design-Henry?node-id=1011%3A3346](https://www.figma.com/file/UanLFi4XjQ9GSqnMLRsjgq/Material-2-Design-Henry?node-id=1011%3A3346)